Certified Private Investigator: Education Requirements and Career Info

 Private investigators may be responsible for a variety of tasks, including compiling and analyzing information, searching for...

 Private investigators provide many services including surveillance, background checks and missing person's research, as well as...

-Many options exist for students wishing to become a private investigator, including online courses and programs in private...
+Many options exist for students wishing to become private investigators, including online courses and programs in private...

 - Medical Investigator: Job Description, Duties, Salary and Outlook